 You provide hours of entertainment every time you stream, and giving your viewers something to achieve can help propel your stream further.

 This isn’t a one way street.
 You need to give back to your community.
 Setting a goal for “Upgrading my PC” doesn’t sound as appealing as “Horror Stream” or “Banana Suit Stream“.

 Always look for a way to turn your donations and success into ways to give back to the community.
 Trust me, they want to see you play WoW Classic while dressed as a Walrus.

 Setting Up Rewards for Loyalty

-In 2019, most chatbots offer some sort of loyalty program.
+In 2019, most chatbots offer some sort of loyalty program, and now more recently, Twitch has come out with their own channel points system.
 This is mostly referred to as “Currency“.
 You get to choose the name of the points, and you can also set rewards.
-Although most bots give basic rewards like “Add on Steam” or “Follow on Twitter”, it’s really easy to amp those up and give your viewers a reason to stay in your streams.
+Although most bots give basic rewards like “Add on Steam” or “Follow on Twitter”, it’s really easy to come up with better channel points ideas and give your viewers a reason to stay in your streams.

 Remember the scary alerts?
 You can have this as a redeemable reward for the points your viewers get on stream.
 Although it might not be a direct reason they are there, they feel rewarded for being a part of your community by being able to participate in any stream, and this can be the difference between making a paycheck from Twitch each month, to Making over $1,000 per month.

 Did you happen to buy a Giraffe Onesie for a stream you had for a goal?
 Me too.
 Reward your viewers by making it redeemable.
 Let them convert their points into interaction.